jagja/Cylinder/README.md

 values of the vorticity field are obtained using Hermite interpolation for the trajectories and Lagrange interpolation for the vorticity field.

+Mostly this is written in the structured paradigm, with some relaince on the imperative.

 Input parameters can be explained as follows:<br />
   -d, Time difference between successive snapshots.<br />
   -i, Initial time to seed integrations.<br />